-Outskirts of Galera
+SCENE 3 Outskirts of Galera

-DON JUAN DE AUSTRIA, DON LOPE DE FIGUEROA, DON JUAN DE MENDOZA and SOLDIERS enter marching sheds its light on the slopes below.
-That village on the right, perched on a sturdy rock, 1640 has been falling for centuries.
+AUSTRIA, LOPE, MENDOZA and SOLDIERS enter marching

+MENDOZA We can see better from here now that the sun on its descent sheds its light on the slopes below.
+That village on the right,

+perched on a sturdy rock, has been falling for centuries.
 That is lofty Gabia.
+1640

-The one to the left, whose towers rival the cliffs, is Berja.
-And this one is Galera, 1645 named after the sailing ship.
-Amid waves of flowing flowers on the rocky terrain, it captures the wind like a galley, and seems to move with it.
-1650 AUSTRIA We must lay siege to one of them.
-We have to decide DON LOPE which of them best suits our plans.
-1655 Enough standing around, Call all hands.
-AUSTRIA Bring me that Morisco captive, and we'll see if he speaks the truth.
-Where is Garcés, the one charged 1660 with keeping him prisoner?
-MENDOZA I haven't seen him since.
-GARCÉS (Offstage) Oh no!
-AUSTRIA Go see what that is.
-Enter GARCÉS, wounded and falling GARCÉS It is I, here at your feet 1665 on the verge of death.
-MENDOZA It's Garcés.
-AUSTRIA What has happened?
-GARCÉS Forgive my error in exchange for a warning.
-1670 now that the sun on its descent
+The one to the left,

+whose towers rival the cliffs, is Berja.
+And this one is Galera, named after the sailing ship.
+Amid waves of flowing flowers on the rocky terrain, it captures the wind like a galley, 1645

+and seems to move with it.
+1650

+AUSTRIA We must lay siege to one of them.

+LOPE We have to decide which of them